retypeapp/action-git-ftp/README.md

 ```

 **Notice:**
-  - It is necessary to create the `public_html/documentation/` directory in the ftp site or the workflow will fail.
+  - It is required that the `public_html/documentation/` directory exists in the ftp site prior to running the workflow, or it will fail.
+To avoid uploading to undesired locations, the Git-FTP Action won't create the root directory itself.
+But it will create subdirectories in the website as needed.

-  - The `base` setting is required whenever the Retype website is not going to be hosted in the website's root.
-See more in [retype documentation on the `base` setting](https://retype.com/configuration/project/#base).
+  - The `base` setting is not required if the `url` project setting is set to the same directory (`documentation`).
+It is also not required if Retype is configured to support relative pathing (available since version 2.3.0).
+It would only be required if no `url` is specified in Retype configuration file, and the Retype website is not going to be served from the host's root website directory.
+See more in [Retype documentation on the `url` project setting](https://retype.com/configuration/project/#url).

 ---